 The fan in Spain dates back to the 14th century, where it is cited in Pedro IV of Aragon’s chronicles, but it was not until the 17th century when artisan Eugenio Prost became the country’s most widely renowned fan producer.
 The fans were made with different colours and designs for weddings, funerals, home use and more.

 Later on, ladies throughout the 19th and 20th centuries used fans to communicate in secret: to declare love, for example, as females were not permitted to speak their minds until well into the 1970s.
 Here are some of the more well-known gestures:

-To fan quickly: intense romantic interest
+- To fan quickly: intense romantic interest

-To fan slowly: already married, or uninterested
+- To fan slowly: already married, or uninterested

-To close slowly: this would mean a “yes”; opening and closing quickly meant the woman was either engaged or had a boyfriend, so the suitor had better be careful!
+- To close slowly: this would mean a “yes”; opening and closing quickly meant the woman was either engaged or had a boyfriend, so the suitor had better be careful!

-To close quickly: a clear “no”
+- To close quickly: a clear “no”

-While the fan in Spain may be seen from the outside as an antiquated artifact with no contemporary use, a visit to the peninsula will prove otherwise.
-The fan is still a major part of the culture – both for practical reasons, and as a subtle method of communication, especially among those in love!
+While the fan in Spain may be seen from the outside as an antiquated artefact with no contemporary use, a visit to the peninsula will prove otherwise.
+The fan is still a major part of the culture – both for practical reasons and as a subtle method of communication, especially among those in love!

 We love to explore the creative ways humans communicate, and the fan is just one of many that we will continue to share with you over the coming weeks.
 Stay cool this summer!